zeroc-ice/ice-demos/java/Android/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio 1.2.1
+- Android Studio 2.4 (preview)
-- Android SDK Build-tools 21.1.1
+- Android SDK Build-tools 26.0.0 rc1

-Ice requires at minimum API level 17:
+Ice for Java requires at minimum API level 24:

-- Android 4.2.2 (API17)
+- Android Nougat 7.0 (API24)

-If you want to target a later version of the Android API level, edit `gradle.properties` and change the following variables:
+If you want to target a different version of the Android API level, edit `gradle.properties`.

-    ice_compileSdkVersion
-    ice_minSdkVersion
-    ice_targetSdkVersion

 ### Ice Development Kit